emikes919/eddymikes_blog/_posts/2023-12-26-how-i-write.md

 This is usually catalyzed by a surge of enthusiasm about the topic or it being particularly top of mind.

 Great examples would be my [programming post](https://eddymikes.com/2023/05/04/man-learns-to-code-at-tender-age-of-31.html){:target="_blank"} and my [Impostor Syndrome post](https://eddymikes.com/2023/11/24/the-only-way-out-is-through.html){:target="_blank"}.

-I was deep in a coding sprint for the former, and was feeling particularly insecure about my future for the latter.
+I was deep in a coding sprint for the former and was feeling particularly insecure about my future for the latter.

 <p class="main-section">Enhancing the Braindump</p>